hawkerboy7/de-builder/README.md

 ## Planned Features
-- `--start` should also create client folders and entry files
+- `--start` should create all required entry folders and files.
 - Add support for __LDE__ type 3
 - Fixing initial build ready-trigger.
 This should be after all initial compiling is finished.
 - Add support for __LDE__ type 4